icelandic poppy centres

 New silk poppy

 Undoubtedly fabric poppies have always been popular.
 Especially fire engine red ones, which resemble the simple wild poppies grown without any cultivation in a natural setting.
 As we all know the red remembrance poppy has become a familiar emblem of Remembrance Day due to the poem “In Flanders Fields”.
-To cater for all tastes I have several Remembrance poppies in my portfolio ranging from satin to velvet ones, with and without foliage, with just 4 petals or a fuller version with 14.
-Here is one of the most popular designs:
+To cater for all tastes I have several Remembrance poppies in my portfolio ranging from satin to velvet ones, with and without foliage, with just 4 petals or a fuller version witha lot of them

 Remembrance Poppy Brooch